rhellwege/Mazer/README.md

 # Mazer
 A minimalist commandline interface maze generator and solver.
 Note that all mazes generated are true traditional mazes where each cell is visited once.
+This was created as part of a project for Professor Nadia Ahmed's CS1D class to demonstrate path finding algorithims.

 ## How to build
 Make sure you have make installed, and simply run make in the console in this directory.